Model-based Clustering with Missing Not At Random Data

-EM and SEM algorithms specifically designed for Gaussian, Poisson, multinomial and mixed data with MNAR data.
-Details of the algorithms are given in Appendix \ref{app:details_algo} and \ref{app:details_algo2}. {Assuming that the number $K$ of clusters is known (its choice in practice is discussed in Section \ref{sec:simu}) and that the samples $(y_i,z_i,c_i)_{i=1,\dots,n}$ are i.i.d., the complete-data log-likelihood can be written as}
+the EM algorithm specifically designed for Gaussian, Poisson, multinomial and mixed data with MNAR data.
+Details of the algorithm are given in Appendix \ref{app:details_algo}. {Assuming that the number $K$ of clusters is known (its choice in practice is discussed in Section \ref{sec:simu}) and that the samples $(y_i,z_i,c_i)_{i=1,\dots,n}$ are i.i.d., the complete-data log-likelihood can be written as}